Mathurkarishma/decision-tree-contraception/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running, download the `apriori_burn.R` and the text input file, `burn.csv`.
+To get a local copy up and running, download the `decision-tree-model.R` and the text input file, `cmc.csv`.
 Then run the code in an IDE software, such as RStudio.
 Set the working directory to the location of the CSV file.

 <!-- USAGE EXAMPLES -->
 ## Usage